trailblazer/cells/README.md

 Internally, a twin is created from the arguments and passed to the view model.
 The view model cell now only works on the twin, not on the model anymore.

 The twin simply acts as a delegator between the cell and the model: attributes defined with `property` are copied from the model, `option` values _have_ to be passed explicitely to the constructor.
+The twin defines an _interface_ for using your cell.

 Another awesome thing is that you can now easily test your cell by "mocking" values.